-I have invested quite some time to setup my computer.
-As I have been asked quite a number of times about it and as a reference for myself, this page describes some of the details.
-If you have any questions on it or ideas or proposals on how to improve it, please don’t hesitate to ask.
+I have been asked a number of times about my computer setup, so this page describes some of the details.
+If you have any questions or proposals on how to improve it, please don’t hesitate to write.

 General considerations: I want my computer to react fast.
 I don’t want to wait while there is some stupid animation going on or while a broken program is loading.
 I will rather learn a keyboard shortcut instead of pushing the mouse around.
 Paradigm: I am the top scheduler, programs should start in the background and signal when they need input.

 I have a smartphone (Android), a laptop (13") and a server (Odroid XU4).

 The smartphone is with me all the time and often a laptop as well.